TinyTapeout/tt02-submission-template/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

+# thunderbird tail light controller
+An asic for the Ford Thunderbird.
+I have taken the statemachine (VHDL) from Digital Design Principles & Design, John F. Warkley and coded before a version in my EDX course non behavioural without hazard input.
+I like the idea to have a chip for the Thunderbird tail light as a replacement!

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!